tnp167/mind-the-map/README.md

 3. Set up a PostgreSQL database.
 Refer to your database provider's documentation for creating a database.

-Apply the database migrations to set up the schema.
+Apply the database migrations to set up the schema:

 ```bash
 //For the server
 npm run migrate
 ```

-Populate the database with initial data.
+Populate the database with initial data:

 ```bash
 //For the server